stats60/stats60.github.io/prospectus/index.md

 Unless otherwise stated, you can use any published resource you wish to complete the assessments (textbook, Internet, etc).
 However, you should not discuss the answers with your fellow students in person or electronically unless instructed to do so by the instructors; sharing answers (including computer code) will be viewed as a violation of the Honor Code.

-**Pre-class assignments**:  On most days you will be responsible for completing a short questionnaire in order to gauge understanding of the assigned content and provide feedback for the instructional team regarding concepts that need extra discussion.
-You will be given credit for simply completing the assignment in a comprehensible manner.

-**In-class assessments**:  Twice a week (in most weeks) you will complete an online activity to assess your learning of the important concepts or skills for that day.
-You must be physically present in the classroom to access these assignments.
+**Weekly quizzes**:  Every week you will complete an online activity (via Canvas) to assess your learning of the important concepts and skills for the previous week.
+These will be made available on Friday and will be due at 10:30 AM on Monday; if Monday is a holiday then the deadline will be postponed to Wednesday.

-**Problem sets**: Most weeks you will be given one written assignment or problem set to complete.
-Unless otherwise noted, these will be due at 10:30 AM on Mondays, submitted via Canvas.
-We will accept late problem sets for up to three days after the PSet is due; after that, no late submissions will be accepted.
-For unexcused late submissions, one point will be deducted for each day that the PSet is late.
+**Weekly assignments**: Most weeks you will be given one written assignment or problem set to complete.
+Unless otherwise noted, these will be due at 11:59 PM on Mondays, submitted via Canvas.
+We will accept late assignments for up to three days after due date; after that, no late submissions will be accepted.
+For unexcused late submissions, one point will be deducted for each day that the assignment is late.
 Excused late submissions must be accompanied by documentation of an official university function within one day of the due date, or a documented medical excuse.

-Problem sets will be graded using an automated system, supplemented by manual fixes for any incorrectly deducted points.
+Coding-based problem sets will be graded using an automated system, supplemented by manual fixes for any incorrectly deducted points.
 The automated grading system also compares code across all students to detect any possible sharing of answers.
+Any plaigarism or sharing detected will be reported to the Office of Community Standards.

+Some problem sets will involve completing courses on [Datacamp](http://datacamp.com).
+Please note that credit will only be given if courses are completed under the course account using your Stanford.edu email address.

 **Sections**: Section attendance is mandatory.
 If you are unable to attend your assigned section on a given week, you may attend a different section with permission from both section leaders.
 Requests to attend an alternate section should be made at least 24 hours in advance.
 Sections will be "labs" in which you can work together on your problem sets and projects with scaffolding from TAs.